F5Networks/shape-iapp/SSE/SSE-Inline/README.md

 # Introduction

-This iApp is designed to provide automatic integration between BIGIP and SSE.
+This iApp is designed to provide automatic integration between the F5 BIG-IP system and the SSE.

+BIG-IP system administrators must perform the iApp configuration in consultation with a qualified SSE system administrator, and not attempt to perform this configuration alone

 ## Deployment Steps